i3drobotics/i3drsgm/README.md

 # Setup
 ## Windows
 ### Automatic setup
-Add a file to the scripts folder with the name 'token.txt'.
+Add a file to the 3rdparty/phobosIntegration-1.0.43/ folder with the name 'token.txt'.
 Containing your GitHub public access token.
 Double click 'install_3rdparty.bat' found in the scripts folder.
 This will download and install 3rd party libraries to the correct folders.